The causal effect of cosmic filaments on dark matter halos: Discussion and Conclusions

 We have uncovered these results thanks to a novel extension of the splicing technique.
 Compared to \cite{splicing}, we not only set the initial density but also initial tides of given halos and simulate them at varying distances from a large cosmological filament.
 This allows us to uniquely disentangle what fraction of halo evolution is intrinsic to its initial density and tides from that driven by non-linear couplings to its environment.
 We find that, despite the Lagrangian patch of the halo being fixed in the initial conditions, some halo properties are significantly impacted by the evolution of the filament.

 This work provides important pointers to improve theories aimed at predicting DM halo properties \emph{ab initio}.
 Our findings that halo properties have significant fluctuations (compared to numerical noise for all, compared to population-level for some) places upper bounds on the accuracy that can be reached by models relying on the local information in the Lagrangian patch alone.
 This notably includes extended Press-Schechter theories (for mass growth predictions, \citealt{PressSchechter,Bond1991,mussoGettingShapeMinimal2023a}), critical event theory (for merger predictions, \citealt{Hanami2001,Cadiou2020}), machine-learning approaches based on the data in the Lagrangian patch \citep{Lucie-Smith2019,lucie-smith_InsightsOriginHalo_2022,brownUniversalModelDensity2022}, or tidal torque theory (for angular momentum predictions, \citealt{PeeblesSpin,Doroshkevich1970,White1984,Catelan1996,Crittenden2001}).
-The latter one is particularly critical to the theoretical modelling of intrinsic alignment in Stage-IV surveys \citep[see][and references therein]{kiesslingGalaxyAlignmentsTheory2015a,lammanIAGuideBreakdown2024}.
-In particular, our results demonstrate that predictions of the amplitude of the intrinsic alignment signal based on tidal torque theory \citep[see notably][]{Codis2015} are bound to miss a significant part of the signal, although effective-field theory approaches may be able to recover it \citep{Vlah2020}.
+The latter one is particularly critical to the theoretical modeling of intrinsic alignment in Stage-IV surveys \citep[see][and references therein]{kiesslingGalaxyAlignmentsTheory2015a,lammanIAGuideBreakdown2024}.
+In particular, our results demonstrate that predictions of the amplitude of the intrinsic alignment signal based on tidal torque theory \citep[see notably][]{Codis2015} are bound to miss a significant part of the signal \report{despite being remarkably successful at capturing it qualitatively}; effective-field theory approaches may be able to \report{improve its accuracy} \citep{Vlah2020}.

+Our method improves upon the work from \citet{splicing} as we are now setting all initial local information of the halo allowing it to form in the same way early on. \report{Our work provides a complementary approach to the one in MIPs \citep{AragonCalvo2016}.
+In this work, the authors redrew high-$k$ modes in the initial conditions, keeping the low-$k$ modes fixed.
+This allowed quick generations of large samples of (unconstrained) halos to measure the average coupling between large, fixed scales, and marginalized-over small scales.
+Here, we take a reversed approach: we keep the small-scale fluctuations \emph{in real space} fixed\footnote{Working in real space is a requirement since the local density in a compact region depends on modes at all $k$.} and modify the large scale.
+This however comes at the expense of more limited statistical power. }